installation view

 2007 Red Cat Gallery, Los Angeles, USA.

-The Dong-na Project participates in Mitr Jai-in's practice to enable our library project by naming each painting after specific objects and elements that compose the library.
-When sold, a painting generates the funds to acquire that element, thereby transforming into an integral part of the completed library.
-For example, the painting entitled Window will be sold to cover the cost of an actual window for the library that will become part of the Dong-na primary school.
+The Dong-na Project directly connects with Mitr Jai-in's artistic practice.
+Each painting is titled after a specific element or object needed for the library.
+When a painting is sold, the proceeds are used to acquire that particular element, effectively transforming the artwork into a fundamental component of the completed library.
+For example, a painting titled "Window" would be sold to fund an actual window for the library within the Dong-na primary school.

 <